Arif911659/DhakaCart-03-test/FULL-STACK-DEPLOYMENT.md

 ## 🚀 Phase 2: Automated Deployment (The "One-Click" Step)

-We use a smart, resumable master script to handle 95% of the work.
+We use a smart, resumable master script to handle 98% of the work.

 ### **Features:**
 - **Checkpoint System**: Tracks progress in `.deploy_state`.
 If it fails, fix the issue and re-run; it resumes automatically.
 - **Automated Seeding**: Automatically seeds the database with initial product data.
+- **Automated Enterprise Setup**: Installs Velero, Vault, and Cert-Manager automatically.
 - **Idempotent**: Can be run multiple times without breaking things.

 **Command:**